-"Public Sector Discount Rates" by Frank Graves, Bin Zhou and Bente Villadsen, Brattle white paper, September 2011
+"Public Sector Discount Rates" (Bin Zhou and Bente Villadsen), Brattle Whitepaper, September 2011

-"Trading at the Speed of Light: The Impact of High-Frequency Trading on Market Performance, Regulatory Oversight, and Securities Litigation," by Pavitra Kumar, Michael Goldstein, and Frank Graves 2011 No. 2, Brattle Whitepaper in Finance.
+"Trading at the Speed of Light: The Impact of High-Frequency Trading on Market Performance, Regulatory Oversight, and Securities Litigation" (with Pavitra Kumar and Michael Goldstein), 2011 No.

+2, Brattle Whitepaper in Finance.